temporalio/documentation/docs/concepts/what-is-the-temporal-web-ui.md

 ### Namespace selection

-Users can switch between Namespaces by clicking the Namespace Switcher icon located in the Left Navigation.
+Users can switch between Namespaces by clicking the Namespace Switcher icon in the left navigation.
-Clicking the Namespace Switcher will reveal a side panel where users can search for a Namespace or select a given Namespace from the list.
+Clicking the Namespace Switcher reveals a side panel where users can search for a Namespace or select a Namespace from the list.
-Once a Namespace has been selected, the user is redirected to the corresponding Namespace’s recent Workflows page.
+After a Namespace is selected, the user is redirected to the Recent Workflows page for that Namespace.
-In Temporal Cloud, users can only access Namespaces that they have been granted access to.
+In Temporal Cloud, users can access only Namespaces that they have been granted access to.

 ### Recent Workflows

-The Recent Workflows page lists the most recent 1,000 Workflow Executions from within the last 24 hours, by default.
+The Recent Workflows page lists the most recent 1,000 Workflow Executions in the past 24 hours, by default.
 Users can list Workflow Executions by any of the following:

 - [Workflow ID](/concepts/what-is-a-workflow-id)
 - [Workflow Type](/concepts/what-is-a-workflow-type)
 - Status
-- Date & Time: Users can set their preferred date & time format as one of the following:
+- Date & Time—users can set their preferred date & time format as one of the following:
   - UTC
   - Local
   - Relative